terrytang0905/TT_Tech_Space/blogs/2017-03-27-realtime-dataprocess-architect-note.md

 I think the reasons for implementing this architecture lie in your perception and requirements for realtime, and whether you think human fault-tolerance is an important factor in your system.
 It is feasible to implement a low latency system in Hadoop.
 For example, you could use Apache Flume to create an ingest pipeline into HDFS or HBase and use Impala to query the data.
 The latest version of Flume (1.2.0) also introduces the concept of Interceptors which can be used to modify the streaming data.
 Although Flume by design is not a streaming analytics platform like Storm and therefore I think it would be difficult to compute your realtime views in Flume (but not impossible).
 Storm on the other hand is a purpose built, scalable stream processing system that typically works at much lower latency.

-What I’ve learnt the most from the Big Data book (or at least the first 6 chapters of it) is the architectural principles.
+What I’ve learnt the most from the Big Data book (or at least the first 6 chapters of it) is the architectural principles. <br/>
 The importance of immutability and human fault-tolerance, and the benefits of precomputation and recomputation.
 If you’re considering implementing the Lambda architecture in its entirety, ask yourself one question: how realtime do I need to be?
 If your answer is in the tens of seconds then the complete Lambda architecture maybe overkill, but if your answer is milliseconds then I think the Lambda architecture is your answer.

-**storm-hbase connector**

-As a precursor to this post I’ve been working on a HBase connector for Storm.
-The connector provides a number of Storm Bolt and Trident state implementations for creating realtime views in a Lambda architecture.
-Please check it out on my [GitHub page](https://github.com/jrkinley/storm-hbase).

-#### Links
+#### x.Links

 - [http://www.cloudera.com/content/cloudera/en/products/cdh.html](http://www.cloudera.com/content/cloudera/en/products/cdh.html)
 - [https://github.com/nathanmarz/storm](https://github.com/nathanmarz/storm)
 - [http://www.manning.com/marz/](http://www.manning.com/marz/)
 - [http://www.slideshare.net/nathanmarz/runaway-complexity-in-big-data-and-a-plan-to-stop-it](http://www.slideshare.net/nathanmarz/runaway-complexity-in-big-data-and-a-plan-to-stop-it)

 ### II.Kappa Architect